Alfresco/alfresco-content-app/docs/features/search-results.md

 # Search Results

-Once you type the text in the Search Input component and press `Enter` you are going to see the Search Results page
+Once you type the text in the Search Input component you are going to see the Search Results page

 ![Search Results](../images/aca-search-results.png)